 Feel like you are spinning?

-Our amazing physios Marc del Gallo & Josh Noble have a special interest in treating Vertigo & Dizzyness.
+Our amazing physios Marc del Gallo, Steven Racki & Josh Noble have a special interest in treating Vertigo & Dizziness.

-We will have a new focus at Medical on Burleigh specialising in the management and treatment of neck pain, vertigo, dizziness and imbalance.
+We will have a new focus at Medical on Burleigh specializing in the management and treatment of neck pain, vertigo, dizziness and imbalance.

 All of our physios have completed extra training in vestibular physiotherapy, neck pain and cervicogenic headaches.